Loading...

 Silver, however, carries higher investment risk due to its price volatility.
 While it can provide higher short-term returns, it is also susceptible to sharp declines.
 Industrial demand, currency fluctuations, and sudden spikes in global market activity can impact silver prices more dramatically than gold.
 Investors must carefully monitor market conditions, timing their purchases and sales to mitigate losses.
 Many Nepalese investors adopt a balanced approach, allocating a higher percentage to gold and a smaller proportion to silver for potential growth.

 Risk can also be managed by considering storage and liquidity.
 Gold is typically stored in bank lockers, ensuring security and peace of mind.
 Silver, being more affordable, can be safely stored at home.
 Understanding these risk factors helps Nepalese households make informed decisions on metal allocation and investment timing.
+Use our price calculator to estimate investments.

 Nepalese households view gold and silver as both cultural symbols and financial instruments.
 Gold is integral to festivals like Dashain and Tihar, where families invest heavily to honor traditions and secure blessings.
 Weddings remain one of the most significant reasons for gold accumulation, with families purchasing 5–10 tolas of gold for brides.
 Even during non-festival seasons, gold is considered a long-term investment for future generations.
+Check today's gold prices.

 Silver, in contrast, is more embedded in daily and practical uses.
 Silver coins, utensils, anklets, and puja items are common in rural and urban households.
 Due to its affordability, silver serves as a tool for gradual wealth accumulation, particularly for middle-class families.
 Silver also has potential growth prospects due to its industrial use in solar panels, electronics, and medical equipment.
 Nepalese investors often monitor these sectors to capitalize on silver price trends.
+Check today's silver prices.

 Liquidity in Nepal is another key factor.
 Gold can be sold quickly through banks and licensed jewelers, especially in Kathmandu, Pokhara, and other major cities.
 Silver, while liquid, may require more effort to ensure fair pricing in local markets.
 The balance between cultural significance, investment potential, and liquidity drives Nepalese households’ decisions on gold and silver allocation.

 Gold primarily serves dual purposes in Nepal: jewelry and investment.
 Jewelry purchases, including necklaces, bangles, earrings, and rings, are culturally significant, particularly during weddings, festivals, and family rituals.
 Investment in gold bars or coins is used to hedge against inflation, build retirement funds, and secure generational wealth.
 Gold's resale value is high, making it both a decorative and financial asset.
+Check current gold prices.

 Silver, while also used for jewelry, is more common in daily utensils, religious artifacts, coins, and small gifts.
 Industrial applications, including solar panels and electronics, provide additional investment rationale.
 Because silver is affordable, households can purchase it regularly, building wealth gradually.
 Both metals are hallmarked to ensure purity, providing confidence to buyers and investors.
+Check current silver prices.